Aulnay, Charente-Maritime: Geography

 Aulnay is located on the Via Turonensis. one of the Ways of St. James some 45 km east by south-east of Surgères and 17 km north-east of Saint-Jean-d'Angély.

-Access to the commune is by the D950 from Les Églises-d'Argenteuil in the south-west which passes through the commune just west of the town and continues to La Villedieu in the north.
-The D121 comes from Saint-Georges-de-Longuepierre in the north-west passing through the town and continuing south to Cherbonnières.
-The D129 comes from Varaize in the south passing through the town and continuing north-east to Saint-Mandé-sur-Brédoire.
-The D133 goes from the town south-east to Néré.
-In the commune there is the village of La Cressoniere west of the town, Pinsenelle north-west of the town, and Salles-lès-Aulnay east of the town.
+The commune invoices the village of La Cressoniere west of the town, Pinsenelle north-west of the town, and Salles-lès-Aulnay east of the town.
 Apart from the urban area of the town the commune is entirely farmland.

 Hydrography

 The Brédoire river flows through the commune and the town from east to west to join the Boutonne at Nuaillé-sur-Boutonne.
 Although a small river the Brédoire flooded the town in December 1982.
 The Palud flows through the north of the commune from the east to join the Brédoire at La Cressoniere.
 The Saudrenne flows from the east in the south of the commune forming part of the southern border before continuing to join the Boutonne at Saint-Pardoult.